-After giving effect to the sale of 900,000 shares of our common stock by us at the initial public offering price of \$33.50 per share, the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2021 would have been approximately \$155.2 million, or approximately \$28.78 per share of common stock.
-This represents an immediate increase in net tangible book value of \$0.32 per share to existing common stockholders, and an immediate dilution of \$4.72 per share to investors participating in this offering.
-If the initial public offering price is higher or lower, the dilution to new stockholders will be greater or less, respectively.
+After giving effect to the sale of 1,000,000 shares of our common stock by us at the public offering price of \$33.50 per share, as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of March 31, 2021 would have been approximately \$158.3 million, or approximately \$28.83 per share of common stock.
+This represents an immediate increase in net tangible book value of \$0.37 per share to existing common stockholders, and an immediate dilution of \$4.67 per share to investors participating in this offering.